Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations

 If the computed energy fails to exhibit dissipation, the scheme switches to the IEQ-FEM with projection onto the finite element space.
-This hybrid IEQ-FEM combines the common advantages of both earlier methods: computational efficiency and unconditional energy stability in finite element space.
+This hybrid IEQ-FEM combines the advantages of both earlier methods: computational efficiency and unconditional energy stability in finite element space.
 Additionally, the phase field and velocity variables are approximated using piecewise quadratic finite elements, while the pressure variable is approximated by using piecewise linear finite elements.
 For time discretization, we apply first-order and second-order backward differentiation methods.

 The rest of the paper is organized as follows.
 In Section \ref{se:2}, we first introduce the semi-discrete FEM for the CHNS equations, followed by an equivalent PDE system reformulated using the IEQ approach.
 In Section \ref{se:3}, we construct first- and second-order fully discrete IEQ-FEM schemes for the CHNS equations with an intermediate function in different function spaces.
 We rigorously prove the existence and uniqueness of the numerical solutions, along with the energy dissipation property.
 In Section \ref{se:4}, we present several numerical examples to demonstrate the effectiveness of the proposed schemes in solving the CHNS equations.